Skip to main content

 Helping your baby latch

-Breastfeeding is more comfortable when your baby has a good latch.
-You can try these tips to help your baby latch well to the breast.
+Breastfeeding is more comfortable when your baby has a good latch to your breast.
+Try these tips to help your baby latch well.

-• Support your baby behind the neck and shoulders.
+• Support your baby behind their neck and shoulders.
 Do not push on the baby’s head.

-• Wait for the baby to open their mouth wide like a yawn with tongue down.
+• Wait for your baby to open their mouth wide like a yawn, with their tongue down.

-• Bring the baby to the breast chin first, with their head slightly tipped back.
-The baby’s nose will be close to the breast but will still have room to breathe.
+• Bring your baby to your breast chin first, with their head slightly tipped back.
+The baby’s nose will be close to your breast but will still have room to breathe.

-• Your baby will have a large portion of areola (area around the nipple) in their mouth when they have a good latch.
+• Your baby will have a large portion of areola (the area around your nipple) in their mouth when they have a good latch.
 The baby’s cheeks will look full and rounded.

 Drawing showing a correct latch during breastfeeding.